rossta/rossta.github.com/source/blog/2020-03-02-reasons-to-switch-to-webpacker.html.md

 1. **You don't have the right mindset**

     Yes, Webpack is complex.
 Plenty of developers love to complain about this fact.
 If you think you're one of those developers, you probably won't enjoy the process of adopting Webpack.
-Given the time and motivation, a lot of the frustration can be eased through education.
+A lot of the frustration can be eased through education.
 Make sure you've got a positive attitude going in.

 ---